 What Happens When Your Cortisol Levels Are Too High

-Chronic stress is extremely detrimental to your emotional and physical wellbeing.
-According to The Mayo Clinic, overexposure to cortisol and other stress hormones increase your risk of serious health problems, including:
+Chronic stress can be detrimental to your emotional and physical well-being.
+According to The Mayo Clinic, overexposure to cortisol and other stress hormones increases your risk of serious health problems, including:

 - Digestive Problems